The Synthetic Voice Enters the Ballot

 Synthetic media creates a second danger: real evidence becomes easier to deny.

-The Brennan Center, drawing on the work of Bobby Chesney and Danielle Citron, calls this the liar's dividend.
+Robert Chesney and Danielle Citron called this the liar's dividend.
 As people learn that deepfakes can be realistic, a public figure has more room to claim that genuine audio or video is fake.
 The epistemic harm therefore runs in both directions.
 False media can be believed.
 True media can be dismissed.

 Voice cloning sharpens this.
 Voice often functions as proof of presence.
 When it becomes suspect, institutions need better ways to establish provenance without building a universal surveillance regime.
 A democracy cannot survive by making every citizen verify every clip with forensic tools.
 It also cannot survive if campaigns can simply say "AI" whenever inconvenient evidence appears.